1911 United Kingdom heatwave: Drought impacts

 The extensive drought affected all parts of the country.
 Again, the effects were felt around mid July, when early harvests were taken in and fires began to break out, along railway tracks in Ascot and gorse around Newbury.
 By the end of July, the heat and lack of rain had begun to affect agriculture.
 There was a shortage of grass for cattle as pastures turned brown from drought.
 This forced farmers to raise the price of milk, to compensate for the lack of production.
 On 28 July trees and some rare plants had begun to wither and die with the lack of water in the soil, even in shaded areas all around the country.
 By August, wells, water pumps and water supplies had begun to run completely dry.
 This led to the stopping of activity in farming and pasture in Essex and the closing of wool mills in Bradford, each an important industry in its area.

-An unusual impact of the hot and dry 1911 summer was seen in the County Championship of 1911, where Warwickshire's narrow win was the only time between 1890 and 1935 where the Championship was not won by one of the "Big Six" of Yorkshire, Surrey, Kent, Lancashire, Nottinghamshire and Middlesex.
+An unusual impact of the hot and dry 1911 summer was seen in the cricket County Championship of 1911, where Warwickshire's narrow win was the only time between 1890 and 1935 where the Championship was not won by one of the "Big Six" of Yorkshire, Surrey, Kent, Lancashire, Nottinghamshire and Middlesex.
 The unusually hot and dry weather created extremely fast pitches that suited Warwickshire's pace bowlers Foster and Field and camouflaged their deficiencies in batting and spin bowling on wet pitches.